 Aged mattresses seem to develop a curved look when they start wearing out, especially in the middle part.
 This makes your sleeping position a little more awkward and a lot less comfortable.
 All of this boils down to body ache and a lot of it.
 Many spine experts have stated that sleeping in a position where your back is not adequately supported (curved), is not less strainful than sleeping in a hole.
 If you feel any discomfort in your spine and the pain doesn’t go away even after changing the mattress you should immediately consult an experienced spine specialist who can help you.

 Many Chiropractors suggest that old mattresses are the reason for horrible body pain, especially back pain.
 In order to not strain your back and your overall well-being, you should soon opt for a mattress that provides firmness according to your body shape, size, and requirement.
 We always recommend a medium-firmness over anything else, to help you wake up re-energized.
+Also, check out what type of mattress is best for back pain before you go shopping.

 3. Insomnia/Sleep Issues